 By appealing the unique wit that deaf citizens practice about their own condition and about their intricate relationship with those who can hear, DEAF.city aspires to create an online environment to foster visual gestural eloquence, unveiling the clamour of silence.

 Dissemination is planned through exhibitions, led walls, urban projections, and on the Internet.

 The aim of the DEAF.city project is to bring together the diversity of sign languages and the particular idiosyncrasy of deaf participants from different cities, willing to offer not only a meeting point for distant communities, but a bridge to the hearing crowd.

-The initial experience took place in Valencia in December 2020, where 7 participants featured 37 of their best jokes, mainly dealing with interactions between deaf and hearing people: Enjoy!
+The initial experiences took place in Valencia and Mexico City, where 16 participants featured 73 of their best jokes, mainly dealing with interactions between deaf and hearing people: Enjoy!